SkylineCommunications/dataminer-docs/develop/devguide/Connector/Howto/How_to_use_history_sets_on_a_protocol_parameter.md

 A history set can only be done via a QAction.
 This is similar to performing any other set on a parameter, with the addition of the date and time (DateTime format).

-Refer to [history sets](xref:MonitoringTrending#history-sets) for an overview of the methods that can be used to perform a history set.
+Refer to [History sets](xref:MonitoringTrending#history-sets) for an overview of the methods that can be used to perform a history set.

 ## Dealing with timeouts